-Students who do not meet the required standards of SAP and have been denied aid have the right to appeal if circumstances can be documented to justify the student's request.
+Students who do not meet the required standards of satisfactory academic progress and have been denied aid have the right to appeal if circumstances can be documented to justify the student's request.
 Students must submit an application of appeal, with required documents, to the Financial Aid Office to be reviewed by the Appeals Committee by the established deadline.
 The decision of the Financial Aid Appeals Committee is final; there is no further avenue of appeal.
-A student can appeal ONE TIME while attending BRTC.
+A student can appeal one time while attending BRTC.